CounterpartyXCP/Documentation/Installation/federated_node.md

 A Federated Node is a self-contained system that runs the some or all of the Counterparty software stack, via Docker.
 Each system operates as a Bitcoin and Counterparty "full node", and can be combined by client-side software to allow for high-availability and load balancing.

-This document describes how one can set up their own Counterblock Federated Node system.
+This document describes how one can set up their own Federated Node system.
 It is primarily intended for power users and developers.
 Currently this documentation is written for Linux-based installations, but will be enhanced in the future to work with Windows and Mac OS-based hosts.

 (Note that as an alternative to building a Federated Node, one can manually install each of the services.
 Instructions for that are generally provided on each service's [respective Git repositories](https://github.com/CounterpartyXCP).)